disruptive-muenchen/chatbot/README.md

 1. Create a Slack app and obtain an OAuth token and the App ID.
 2. Get an OpenAI API key.
-3. Create and empty data/database.db file.
+3. Create an empty file named `database.db` in the `data/` directory.
-4. Ensure the whole data/ folder is writable by your webserver
+4. Ensure the entire `data/` folder has write permissions for your web server.

-## Slack setup
+## Slack Setup

 1. **Create a Slack App:**
    - Go to https://api.slack.com/apps.